wonsunahn/Capstone_Spring2021/_internships/presentation_schedule.md

 ## WEEK 7 (Week of 5 MAR)

-* Guest Talk: NetApp - How to do an interview (Zoom info TBA)
+* Guest Talk: NetApp - How to do an interview (Zoom info in Canvas announcement)

 ## WEEK 8 (Week of 12 MAR)